EVOLUTION OF LOCOMOTION GAITS OF SIMULATED SNAKEBOT

 Biological Inspiration: Sidewinder (Crotalus Cerastes), reaching a top speed of about 5 km/h.
 The fastest snake on Earth is the Black Mamba (Dendroaspis Polylepis), with a top speed of 16 km/h in short bursts over level ground.
 The photographs below depict a living Sidewinder at the Lausanne Vivarium, Switzerland (left) and a plastic model, exhibited at the Field Museum of Natural History, Chicago, USA (right).

-Video (@YouTube): Evolution, Robustness and Adaptation of Locomotion Gaits of Realistically Simulated Sidewinding Snake-like Robot (Snakebot).
+Video (@YouTube): Evolution, Robustness and Adaptation of Locomotion Gaits of Realistically Simulated Sidewinding Snake-like Robot (Sidewinder Snakebot).

-The software applied for the evolution of locomotion gaits of the simulated Snakebot:
+The software applied for the evolution of locomotion gaits of the simulated sidewinder Snakebot:

 XML-based genetic programming framework (XGP)